PRIVACY POLICY

 Answering contact requests and communication

-Safety measures
+security measures

 Stand: 08.12.2023

-1. Relevant Legal Bases
+1. Relevant legal bases

-2. Changes and Updates to the Privacy Policy
+2. Changes and updates to the privacy policy

-3. Security Measures
+3. Security measures

 3.2.
-The security measures include, in particular, the encrypted transmission of data between your browser and our server.
+The security measures include in particular the encrypted transmission of data between your browser and our server.

-4. Cooperation with Processors and Third Parties
+4. Cooperation with processors and third parties

 5. Transfers to third countries

-6. Rights of data subjects
+6. Rights of the data subjects

 6.3.
 In accordance with Art.
-17 GDPR, you have the right to demand that the data in question be deleted immediately, or alternatively, in accordance with Art.
-18 GDPR, to demand that the processing of the data be restricted.
+17 GDPR, you have the right to request that the data in question be deleted immediately or, alternatively, to request that the processing of the data be restricted in accordance with Art.
+18 GDPR.

-7. Right of Withdrawal
+7. Right of withdrawal

-8. Right to Object
+8. Right of objection

 9. Collection of access data and log files

-10. Analysis, Tracking, Optimization
+10. Analysis, tracking, optimization

 11. Cookies